Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 25
 Click ``||fwdSensors:Sensors||`` drag and drop ``||fwdSensors: line1 state is •||`` to replace ``||logic:true||`` condition of 1st ``||logic:if true then||`` block.

-~hint Why did we do this?
+~hint What did that do?
-  - We need to update the logic statment with real world information
+- We need to update the logic statement with real-world information
 - Now we are telling our code to use the line sensor to move
 - Placing it in forever means it will never stop checking hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {